HANNIBAL LECTER IN FLORENCE

 INSPECTOR PAZZI VISIT POLICE DEPARTMENT AND FOLLOWS LECTER

 Inspector Pazzi rolls over his police station, being self-disturbed with a thought to get desirable tickets for the opera to please his young wife.
 He crosses a busy Florentine street called ‘Via Degli Strozzi’, named after the square and a palace of the same notion to go by.
 Already within doors, the inspector takes notice on tape from the perfumers’ saloon, requested by the FBI.
 Pazzi confusedly identifies Dr. Fell and recollects a non-convenient cheat-chat that had in Palazzo Vecchio a day before.
-In doing so, he initiates a chain of events which would lead to Pazzi’s death.
+In doing so, he initiates a chain of events that would lead to Pazzi’s death.
 Then we could see an inspector who waits for Dr. Fell, making his time at the wall of the Palazzo Strozzi, which once was the largest building of Renaissance style in Florence, built back in 1493.
 This very spot is only one crossroad away from the location meant to be a police station.

 PAZZI SPIES ON LECTER IN A STREET CAFE